Hoopes31/General-Knowledge/docker-creating-images-building-containers.md

 # Docker creating images & building containers 🐋

 How to build a Dockerfile, converting the Dockerfile to an image, running the container

 This overview is based on a _[video](https://www.youtube.com/watch?v=LQjaJINkQXY)_ by Raghav Pal

+## What is a Dockerfile?

+Dockerfiles are a set of build instructions intended to build your docker image.

 ## Building Docker files

-1. Create a file named _Dockerfile.txt_ with the following contents
+1. Create a file named _Dockerfile_ with the following contents
     - **FROM {IMAGE/SCRATCH}** declares from where the image begins.
 Scratch gives you a blank image, which is a starting point for new images.
     - **MAINTAINER {YOUR-NAME} {<YOUR-EMAIL>}** contact information
     - **RUN {COMMANDS}** get executed during the building of an image